As the name implies, silverfish are silver or gray insects that move from side to side in a manner that resembles the motions of a swimming fish.

 |Appearance||They are slender, flat and “carrot shaped”, its body gradually tapering from the front to the rear.
 A trio of long, thin, tail-like appendages extend from the rear.
 The insect also has two long antennae which when combined with the tail appendages, nearly equal the length of the body.
 Nocturnal by nature, silverfish are fast-moving but do not possess wings for flight.|

 Silverfish can go for long periods of time without nourishment.
-When the pests eat, they prefer foods high in carbohydrates and protein, including cereal grains, dried meat, dead insects, other silverfish.
+When the pests eat, they prefer foods high in carbohydrates and protein, including cereal grains, dried meat, dead insects, and other silverfish.
 Inside homes, silverfish may attack and eat synthetic fabrics, silk, glue contained in book bindings, wallpaper, and paper products.
 Nymphs can cause just as much damage to books, paper products, stored foods, and clothing as adults since they need to feed in order to grow.

 Silverfish are typically seen in moist, humid areas in the home, such as bathrooms, basements and attics, much like its relative the firebrat.
 They tend to hide their presence from humans, which means any damage they cause could go unnoticed.